ThatDRW/CodewarsKatas/Python Katas/4 kyu - The Observed PIN.md

-# 5 kyu - Simple Pig Latin
+# 4 kyu - The Observed PIN
 ## Instructions
 Alright, detective, one of our colleagues successfully observed our target person, Robby the robber.
 We followed him to a secret warehouse, where we assume to find all the stolen stuff.
 The door to this warehouse is secured by an electronic combination lock.
 Unfortunately our spy isn't sure about the PIN he saw, when Robby entered it.